amypal/CF_SQL_Rockbuster/README.md

 # CF_Rockbuster_movie_rental_BI
-## Business Inteligence for Rockbuster Stealth LLC, a film rental company; providing insights to help with the launch strategy for a new online film rental service
+## Business Intelligence for Rockbuster Stealth LLC, a film rental company; providing insights to help with the launch strategy for a new online film rental service
 ### Answering business questions using
 - Entity Relationship Diagram
 - Data Dictionary